Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 Sometimes it’s called spay-related incontinence.

 While there are sometimes some short-term bladder issues after the spay surgery itself, usually the impact of the dropping hormone levels doesn’t show up until your dog is somewhere between three and five years old.

-The low estrogen levels cause the sphincter muscles (which keep the ‘neck’ of the bladder closed.
+The low estrogen levels cause the sphincter muscles to weaken and relax (which keep the ‘neck’ of the bladder closed)

 Sort of like an elastic band around the neck of an inflated balloon) to become weak and any pressure in the bladder is enough to cause urine to leak out, or even flood out.

-Many times, this type of old dog incontinence is fairly straightforward to treat and there are two options…. drug/medication treatment or surgery.
+Many times, this type of old dog incontinence is fairly straightforward to treat and there are two options…. drugs/medication treatment or surgery.

 Medications & Hormone Supplementation

 The medications are usually the first choice unless there’s another underlying problem, or it’s extremely severe.

 Although hormone-related incontinence is usually seen in female dogs, males can suffer too.